Aditya-gam/survey-studio/CONTRIBUTING.md

 - Branch protection and merging:
   - Rebase merge strategy only (no merge commits, keep linear history)
-  - Require CI to pass (lint, type, tests, coverage) before merge
+  - Require CI to pass (lint, type) before merge
   - At least one code review approval
   - Do not delete branches automatically after merge (maintainers may keep history)